 Question 5: Does the File System API have a usage in Spark?

 Indeed, it does.
 This particular API allows Spark to read and compose the data from various storage areas (devices).

 Try not to stress and overdo yourself before the interview.
 I guess that you didn’t apply for a Spark developer’s job without even knowing what Spark is.
-Relax – you already know a lot!
-Try to focus all of your attention into these Spark interview questions – they will help you revise the most important information and prepare for the imminent interview.
+Relax - you already know a lot!
+Try to focus all of your attention on these Spark interview questions - they will help you revise the most important information and prepare for the imminent interview.

 When you’re already in there, try to listen to every question and think it through.
 Stress might lead to rambling and confusion - you don’t want that!
 That’s why you should trust your skills and try to keep a leveled head.
 One piece of advice that seems to work in these job interviews is to try and answer each question shortly and simply as possible, but then elaborate with two-three follow-up sentences - this will show your potential employers that you not only know the answers to their questions but also possess additional knowledge on the topic at hand.

 Leave your genuine opinion & help thousands of people to choose the best online learning platform.
 All feedback, either positive or negative, are accepted as long as they’re honest.
 We do not publish biased feedback or spam.
 So if you want to share your experience, opinion or give advice - the scene is yours!